praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 ---
-title: Uncovering insights from my patents and inventions
+title: Resources to uncover insights and impacts from patents and inventions
 date: 2023-07-01 00:00:00 Z
 desc: Post on some of the insights I uncovered from my patents and inventions.
 How you can find the real impact of your IP and work too.
 keywords: [patents, inventions, insight]